humberto1212/go-refreshment/README.md

 ### Instructions:
 - [install PostgreSQL ](https://www.postgresql.org/download/)

+- Creates a database with your username, password and the rest of your information

-- add an `env.` file and add the next keys with your respective values.
+- Add an `env.` file and add the next keys with your respective values.
     -   HOST=localhost
         PORT=5432
         USER=XXX